-- (i) \$750,000 on or before the date of the first anniversary of the Clarence Stream Option Agreement, which amount was paid; - (ii) \$1,000,000 on or before the date of the second anniversary of the Clarence Stream Option Agreement which amount has been paid; and - (iii) \$750,000 on or before the date of the third anniversary of the Clarence Stream Option Agreement.
+- (i) \$750,000 on or before the date of the first anniversary of the Clarence Stream Option Agreement, which amount was paid; - (ii) \$1,000,000 on or before the date of the second anniversary of the Clarence Stream Option Agreement; and - (iii) \$750,000 on or before the date of the third anniversary of the Clarence Stream Option Agreement.

-In addition to the Option Payments, the Corporation shall retain a 1% net smelter return royalty on production from the Clarence Stream property, calculated and paid quarterly.
+As of January 6, 2020, Galway had completed all requirements of the Option Period and Option Payments such that the Clarence Stream property and all related claims of the Option were transferred to 2656998 Ontario Inc, a subsidiary of Galway.
+The Corporation retained a 1% net smelter return royalty on production from the Clarence Stream property, calculated and paid quarterly.
 Galway has the right to purchase the royalty at any time for \$2,000,000.